Women and girls tend to be the most vulnerable groups during conflict and crisis, and COVID-19 has put them more at risk all around the world.

 How Can a Global Gender-Responsive COVID-19 Recovery Plan Help End Poverty and Achieve the Global Goals?

 The UN’s Global Goal 5 aims to achieve gender equality and empower all women and girls.
 It also aims to meet targets necessary for a global gender-responsive COVID-19 recovery — eliminating harmful practices, ensuring full participation in leadership and decision-making, promoting gender equality policies, ending all violence against and the exploitation of women and girls, addressing domestic responsibilities, and providing universal access to reproductive health.

 What Action Can We All Take to Help?

 Governments can recommit to previous pledges to gender equality and make new commitments that specifically respond to the pandemic’s impact on women’s health and economic empowerment, and provide long-term solutions.

 The UN and the World Health Organization will lead the 65th Commission on the Status of Women virtually March 15-26.
 Women’s leadership, gender-based violence, and women’s empowerment will be key focus areas at the conference.

-The Generation Equality Forum, organized by UN Women and hosted by France and Mexico, will also take place March 29-31 in Mexico City, and in Paris in June to set new goals to move forward gender equality measures.
+The Generation Equality Forum, organized by UN Women and hosted by France and Mexico, will also take place March 29-31 in Mexico City, and in Paris June 30 to July 2 to set new goals to move forward gender equality measures.

 As part of Global Citizen’s Recovery Plan for the World, we are establishing the Equity Response network — a group of partner organizations working to counter justice and equity issues heightened by the pandemic, including gender equality, racial equity, legal empowerment, LGBTQ+ rights, and more.